 Party like a Rockstar

-While a candidate may be super proud of a keg stand they completed a few years ago or that game of strip poker they just didn’t quite win, it probably wouldn’t make their résumé.
-Well now it can with a social media background check!
+While a candidate may be super proud of a keg stand they completed a few years ago or that game of strip poker they just didn’t quite win, it shouldn’t be discovered in a social media background check!
 A picture of a drink in someone’s hand or attending a party is most likely fine.
 Countless pictures of a candidate staying up till the wee hours night after night will make an employer question whether the person will be at their desk by eight in the morning.
 You need a rockstar at work, not at the bar.

 Bad Mouthing an Employer